To all Lost & Found participants, we can't wait for you to experience three brand new and beautiful backcountry routes deep in the Lost Sierra!

 Garbage cans will be placed at aid stations to dispose of any trash.

-Event parking will be available along County Road 112.
-Be sure to park completely off road surface, clear of the white fog line.
-Vehicles not parked off roadway will be towed at owner expense.
-Race promoter will provide a team of volunteers responsible for parking and directing traffic during the venue hours.
+Event parking will be available near Portola City Park.
+We will provide a team of volunteers responsible for parking and directing traffic during the venue hours.

 MORE INFO: This event is under special use permit with the Plumas National Forest.
 Non-Discrimination Notice.
 In accordance with Federal law and U.S. Department of Agricultural policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
 (Not all prohibited bases apply to all programs.)
 To file a complaint of discrimination, write USDA Director Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9310 or call (202) 720-5964 (voice and TDD).
 USDA is an equal opportunity provider and employer.